Coregit

 OperationGitHubCoregitWinner

-Coregit uses KV-cached flat tree maps and commit lists.
+Coregit uses edge-cached flat tree maps and commit lists.
 First request populates the cache; all subsequent requests hit cache.
+Tree listing is 2.4x faster because Coregit resolves it in 1 call — GitHub needs 3 (ref → commit → tree).

 Other Operations